AbukDuot/Initial-software_BridgeHer/README.md

 ## BridgeHer – Learning & Mentorship Platform
    Overview

-BridgeHer is a bilingual (English–Arabic) online learning and mentorship platform designed to empower women through digital education, financial literacy, and entrepreneurship training.
+BridgeHer is a multilingual (English–Arabic) online learning and mentorship platform designed to empower women through digital education, financial literacy, and entrepreneurship training.

 The platform provides a seamless user experience through a React + TypeScript frontend and a secure Node.js + Express + PostgreSQL backend, with multilingual and responsive design support.